 - Foster activities and policies that value each student for their strengths and talents, and are inclusive of diversity, arts, culture, academics and athletics.

-- Create an environment of collaboration between students, teachers, administrators, families and Trustees.
+- Create an environment of collaboration between students, staff, teachers, administrators, families and Trustees.

-- Gain and understanding of the unique needs and aspirations of each school community by connecting with families, students, teachers and administrators in ways that are most suitable to each.
+- Support the unique needs and aspirations of each school community by connecting with families, students, teachers and administrators in ways that are most suitable to each.
 One size does not fit all.

-- Give people the tools to participate in the decisions that matter most to their families by committing to distribute regular information about upcoming decisions to be made, seek ongoing input, provide easy-to-follow details about how to participate in Board meetings and committees, and communicate what happened and why.
+- Give people the tools to participate in the decisions that matter most to their families by committing to distribute information about upcoming decisions to be made, seek ongoing input, provide easy-to-follow details about how to participate in Board meetings and committees, and communicate what happened and why.
+I have done this through School Councils and directly with those who express interest and concern.

 - Build strong community connections by bringing together School Councils and Student Councils to share experiences and explore common opportunities and challenges in a proactive way.
 A shared database of best practices could be created so that limited resources can be shared and stretched, where appropriate.